 - Serve with your favorite whole sweetener (I prefer seasonal raw honey) and/or fruits and nuts of choice.

 I have just finished a bowl of teff porridge as I type this.
-It makes a great afternoon snack as well as hot breakfast.
+It makes a great afternoon snack as well as a hot breakfast.

-Amaranth is a slightly nutty tasting cereal grain similar in flavor to teff that also offers an excellent protein profile.
+Amaranth is a slightly nutty-tasting cereal grain similar in flavor to teff that also offers an excellent protein profile.

-Buckwheat or quinoa porridge are other Celiac safe alternatives that are a bit milder in flavor.
+Quinoa and cream of buckwheat are other Celiac safe alternatives that are a bit milder in flavor.

 Toasted Teff Porridge